jordan52/trickykegstands/src/site/todayILearned.md

 Little else going on today.
 This FDA BS is getting me down.
 But, band practice is in a bit so that'll make it all better.

-She walked slowly though her gait was one of a barback moving quickly.
-I'd describe it as some sort of reverse moonwalk in high heels.
+She walked slowly though her gait was one of a barback sliding quickly through the crowd with buckets of ice.
+It'd be best described as some sort of reverse moonwalk in high heels.

 Practice was better this week.
 I was more with it than last week.
 The two new songs are coming along nicely.
-Best joke of the night was Frank Ocean was simply channeling the spirit of Wesley Willis.
+Best joke of the night was Frank Ocean was simply channeling the spirit of Wesley Willis Sunday night at the Grammy's.

 Speaking of jokes, here's a doozie I made up while brushing my teeth, "Of course i'm jealous of her ex's.
 They can dodge bullets."
-This, my friends, is why I'm considered a comedy genius\*
+This, my friends, is why I'm often confused for a comedy genius.\*

 \* - not true.